 - Breast Implants – Which Ones Are for You?

 - Questions to Ask During Your Breast Augmentation Consultation

 The History of Breast Augmentation

-Even long before technology had advanced enough for it to be safe, finding ways to enlarge the breast has always captivated our society.
-From the late 19th century to the early 20th century, surgeons and patients alike experimented with different substances that were injected or inserted into the breasts to increase its size.
+Even long before technology had advanced enough for it to be safe, finding ways to enlarge the breasts has always captivated our society.
+From the late 19th century to the early 20th century, surgeons and patients alike experimented with different substances that were injected or inserted into the breasts to increase their size.
 Substances ranging from paraffin, ivory balls, vegetable oils, mineral oil, lanolin, beeswax, putty, goat’s milk, and more were used to enlarge the breasts, with disastrous results.
 By the 1950s, women were implanting Ivalon sponges or polyethylene tape wound into a ball, which years down the road caused horrible shrinking and hardening of the breasts.

 Alas, the first true revolution in breast augmentation finally occurred in 1961, when Houston plastic surgeons Dr. Thomas Cronin and Dr. Frank Gerow developed the first silicone breast implant.
 The first breast implant consisted of a thick silicone gel material enveloped in a rubber bag, and in 1962 it was used to perform the very first breast augmentation for patient Timmie Jean Lindsay in Texas.